-Offerors who submit proposals in response to this RFP shall be given a period after the proposal opening date to cure deficiencies in the Utilization Plan unless mandated by federal law or regulation.
+Offerors who submit proposals in response to this RFP shall not be given a period after the proposal opening date to cure deficiencies in the Utilization Plan unless mandated by federal law or regulation.
 Businesses included on Utilization Plans as meeting BEP requirements as prime vendors or subcontractors must be certified by CMS as BEP vendors prior to contract award.
-Go to: https://www2.illinois.gov/cms/business/sell2/bep/Pages/Vendor Registration.aspx for complete requirements for BEP certification.
+Go to www.sell2.illinois.gov/bep/Business\Enterprise.htm for complete requirements for BEP certification.